-These Blueberry Oatmeal Cookies are addictive!
+These Blueberry Oatmeal Cookies are delicious!
 They are soft and chewy with plenty of juicy blueberries and bitter-sweet chocolate inside.
-Easy to make and really delicious, loaded with HEALTHY stuff and superfoods, these oatmeal cookies are good for breakfast, lunch box or with a cup of tea.
+These oatmeal cookies are also easy to make with simple ingredients, loaded with wholeosme stuff.
+Perfect breakfast or quick snack.

 And so the day came when my kiddo decided that he doesn't want to eat in the school kitchen anymore but to bring his own packed lunch box from home.
 The main reason is that he just likes to be more like his buddies who happens to bring packed lunchboxes from home.
 You know how 9-year olds are?!
 I totally get him.

 So every day I pack him sandwiches and spreads, and crackers with dips... but he also likes to have a sweet treat after his meal.
 Who doesn't, right?!
 He loves my Chocolate Oatmeal Cookies and so far those were his favorite school snack.